mokuda2/senioryearreflection/_posts/2023-04-08-Perspectives-from-an-Atheist.md

 _If people didn’t have feelings, missionary work and life in general would’ve been so much easier.  <u>Truth was truth; it was independent of people’s feelings and opinions.
 Sure, people could have feelings that the Book of Mormon was true, but wouldn’t the Book of Mormon be true whether or not people felt it was true?</u>_

-_I also didn’t understand why God thought putting us here on Earth was a good idea in the first place.
-If such a plan didn’t exist, we’d all still live in the presence of God.
-Sure, we probably wouldn’t know the feeling of joy as we know it, but wasn’t that better than God having to separate so many of His children for rebelling against His plan?
+_<u>I also didn’t understand why God thought putting us here on Earth was a good idea in the first place.
+If such a plan didn’t exist, we’d all still live in the presence of God.</u>  Sure, we probably wouldn’t know the feeling of joy as we know it, but wasn’t that better than God having to separate so many of His children for rebelling against His plan?
 Not only that, but how many people would actually make it to the celestial kingdom to return to His presence?
-Probably only a very small fraction.  <u>Wouldn’t it have been better to live life in ignorance of feelings if we all lived in His presence?</u>  I also didn't understand why Adam and Eve were so happy after they partook of the fruit of the tree of knowledge of good and evil.
-Didn't they want to live in the presence of God forever?
-We all would've also lived in the presence of God, and no one would have to experience sorrow, pain, and death._
+Probably only a very small fraction.  <u>Wouldn’t it have been better to live life in ignorance of feelings if we all lived in His presence?</u>  I also didn't understand why Adam and Eve were so happy after they partook of the fruit of the tree of knowledge of good and evil.  <u>Didn't they want to live in the presence of God forever?
+We all would've also lived in the presence of God, and no one would have to experience sorrow, pain, and death.</u>_

 _My experiences with anxiety and depression on the mission amplified my desire that feelings should’ve been numbed.
 Anxiety and depression were some of the worst feelings to deal with.
 I never in my lifetime thought that I’d experiment with medication, and I hated that my body was dependent on it.
 I felt like an addict or someone who couldn’t do it on his own.
-Plus, if people didn’t have feelings and only cared about truth, missionary work would’ve been so much easier.
+Again, if people didn’t have feelings and only cared about truth, missionary work would’ve been so much easier.
 People would’ve been more receptive._

 _I also got an email from Carli telling me about a guy she had been dating.
 She said she met an amazing guy over the summer and that they were going to get engaged.
 They broke up about a week before their engagement.
 She told me she was heartbroken because of it and asked me how I was able to cope with my own challenges.
 I had a hard time understanding things when it came to dating and relationships.
 If Carli thought this guy was amazing, why did they break up?
 Was it because he wanted to break up?
 It didn’t make sense because it sounded like both parties were thinking about engagement.
 And if things didn’t work out, then it wasn’t like he was the right person anyway, so why feel sad about it?
 I also didn’t understand why people who broke up didn’t talk to each other like they never existed in the first place.
 It sounded toxic to me._

 ## Section 5

 August 19, 2022.
 At this point, I finished my internship.
 I was kind of glad that it was over.
-Some days that were boring; sometimes I’d just stare at my laptop screen trying to figure out what I needed to do with the data.
+Some days that boring; sometimes I’d just stare at my laptop screen trying to figure out what I needed to do with the data.
 I was sure it would’ve been a different experience if I were to work in person.
 But I was glad that the internship was remote since I could spend time with Mom and Dad before they left.

 I also finished my summer term class.
 Every day after work, I went to the gym to exercise and then studied at the Life Sciences Building (LSB).
 That was my study spot last school year too.
 If I had one building that I spent the most time in, it was the LSB, even though I never had a class in that building.